 Do fish sleep?
 This may be one of your most curious questions from childhood.
 The answer is simply Yes!
 Fish do sleep.
 Like any other animal kingdom member, fish verities also need proper sleep to maintain their health.
-Sleeping and resting is an essential need for any animal.
+Sleeping and resting is an essential needs for any animal.
 It helps the body recover from any damage and especially to repair and maintain the brain’s right working conditions.
-But, the question is, how actually the fish sleep?
+But, the question is, how actually do the fish sleep?

 What is sleep?

 - 1 What is sleep?

 - 3 A scientific explanation

 - 5 How do you know if the fish is sleeping?